12mer/kidszone/README.md

 7. Go Link: http://localhost:8000/

-PAYMENT GUIDE (I use MOMO):
+PAYMENT GUIDE (I use MOMO payment method):
-When you are in the checkout page, open this link: https://developers.momo.vn/v3/vi/docs/payment/onboarding/test-instructions/
+When you are in the checkout page, open this link in a new tab: https://developers.momo.vn/v3/vi/docs/payment/onboarding/test-instructions/

 Scroll down to the "THÔNG TIN TEST THẺ ATM" section